 There is more to life than writing I’m told, so there has to be other things that I’m interested in.
 Hmmm!
 The best I can do is tell you that I love researching Medieval times and Ancient Egypt.
 When I’m away from the computer I enjoy reading.
 My all time favourite book is Illusion by Paula Volsky, followed closely by Doomsday Book by Connie Willis.
 Although I do read a lot of fantasy, I also enjoy a good murder mystery; a touch of horror/thriller now and again; and even a sloppy romance when the mood takes me.
 I’ve also become addicted to scrapbooking and knitting.
 Both are a great way to relax.

 Born in London, England, I moved with my parents to Sydney, Australia in 1969.
 I lived on the south coast of NSW for about 10 years in the 1990s, and enjoyed the outdoor life during that time prior to moving back to Sydney.
 In 2009 I relocated to the beautiful Blue Mountains and commuted to work every day.
 At the end of 2010 I got a part-time job close to home working for the Australian Government, which pays the bills and allows me to pursue my writing career.
+In 2017 I returned to the south coast of NSW.
 I live with my family, a sharp-toothed puppy (we still call him a puppy when technically he no longer is) and

 two much loved cats one much loved cat.

 Born within the sound of the Bow bells in London, Karen Lee Field was seven when her parents decided to move to the “Lucky Country” and settle in Sydney, Australia.
 Apart from enjoying time with her family and pets, Karen loves escaping to fantasy worlds — places where her sometimes ordinary life is transformed into an exciting adventure and her imagination is set free.
-Her debut children’s novel, Cat’s Eyes, was published in 2010 and was later released with the title, The Land of Miu, in November 2011.
+The Land of Miu, a fantasy series for younger readers, was published between 2010 and 2015.
+Domino Effect, her first novel for adults, was published in 2019.
 Her short stories appear in several anthologies.
-She currently lives west of Sydney, at the base of the beautiful Blue Mountains.
+She currently lives on the south coast of NSW.

 External Website Profiles